• Home

 The residency is interdisciplinary in its approach to providing team-based care for diverse patient populations and offers residents the opportunity to prepare for leadership positions within health care and public health.

-The Family Nurse Practitioner Residency is sponsored by the Institute for Family Health, a not-for-profit federally qualified health center in New York, in collaboration with the Department of Nursing at City University of New York – Lehman College.
+The Family Nurse Practitioner Residency is sponsored by the Institute for Family Health, a not-for-profit federally qualified health center in New York, in collaboration with Mercy College.

 The Family Nurse Practitioner Residency is a one-year salaried program based in the Bronx that provides intensive training in interdisciplinary care for underserved populations, as well as continuing education activities.
 The program includes precepted and independent continuity patient care sessions, specialty rotations, and didactic learning.